 - Good accuracy, speed, consistency, and efficiency

-- Inexpensive when the volumes are low
+- Is affordable if the volumes are lower

 - Can create round profiles – challenging for milling or routing.